Techgrounds-Cloud-9/cloud-9-jairvaneer/02_Cloud_1/AWS-05 S3.md

 ### Results
-- Created a new S3 bucket 'jairbucketcatpicture', uploaded a cat picture to it.
-GAve public access to the picture.Shared the object URL with Wim, he could see it.
-This is the {link}[https://jairbucketcatpicture.s3.eu-central-1.amazonaws.com/catpic.jpg]
+- Created a new S3 bucket 'jaircatpicture', uploaded a cat picture to it.
+Gave public access to the picture.
+Shared the object URL with Wim, he could see it.